projectpai/paicoin/contrib/pubkey-uncompress/README.md

 Credit and thanks to: https://bitcointalk.org/index.php?topic=644919.msg7205689#msg7205689

-Converts a compressed public key to its corresponding uncompressed one.
+Converts a compressed public key to its corresponding uncompressed form.

 * Usage: